woodard/libabigail/doc/manuals/abidiff.rst

     to find the split debug information for the *second-shared-library* file.

+  * ``--headers-dir1 | --hd1`` <headers-directory-path-1>

+    Specifies where to find the public headers of the first shared library that the tool has to consider.
+The tool will thus filter out ABI changes on types that are not defined in public headers.

+  * ``--headers-dir2 | --hd2`` <headers-directory-path-1>

+    Specifies where to find the public headers of the second shared library that the tool has to consider.
+The tool will thus filter out ABI changes on types that are not defined in public headers.

   * ``--stat``

     Rather than displaying the detailed ABI differences between